gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

 (3) Running C in Graphene
-- First make an executable for your C program using GCC 4 or 5 Next do the following:
+- First make an executable for your C program using GCC.
+Next do the following:
      1. Go to the gcc apps folder: `cd LibOS/shim/test/apps/gcc`
      2. Copy one of the other manifest.template files and rename it `yourfile.manifest.template`
      3. Inside of this document, leave everything the same except for the sgx.trusted_children and sgx.trusted_files, adding whatever dependencies and files are necessary for your executable.